 Son of a Conquistador

 After Juan de Porres left, the family was reduced to poverty.
 In order to scratch out an existence, Anna began to take in laundry which allowed her to house, clothe, and feed her family.
-Despite the family's struggles to survive, St. Martin developed a kind heart toward the poor.
-Even at a young age, he would give to others in need out of the scarcity that was his.
+Despite the family's struggles to survive, Martin developed a kind heart toward the poor.
+Even at a young age, he would give out of his own scaricity to others.

 The Barber's Apprentice